ATTORNEY ADVERTISING | Paul M. Botros, Esq. | Licensed in Texas and Florida

 Why Choose Our National Wage Recovery Team

 South Carolina has no state overtime protections, which means every claim goes through Federal Court under the FLSA.
-Our national practice specializes in exactly these cases.
-We partner with experienced South Carolina local counsel to bring both specialized wage and hour expertise and local court advantage to your case in the District of South Carolina.
+Our national practice concentrates on exactly these cases.

 πŸ‡ΊπŸ‡Έ